GRACE JONES RECEIVES THE VOICE OF A WOMAN AWARD 2017

-THE VOICE OF A WOMAN presented a private screening of the film GRACE JONES: BLOODLIGHT AND BAMI in New York in November 2017 to a full house and premiered the film on Saturday 27th and Sunday 28th January 2018 followed by an evening in conversation with Grace Jones.
-Grace Jones received THE VOICE OF A WOMAN LIFETIME ACHIEVEMENT - ICON AWARD for her services to film, music and fashion.
+THE VOICE OF A WOMAN presented the first screening of the film GRACE JONES: BLOODLIGHT AND BAMI in New York on November 4th 2017 to a full house left with standing room only, followed by an evening in conversation with Grace Jones.
+Grace Jones received THE VOICE OF A WOMAN LIFETIME ACHIEVEMENT AWARD for her career spanning more than 5 decades in film, fashion and music.

 Grace Jones has played many parts over the course of her career, as May Day in the 1985 James Bond film "View to Kill" opposite Roger Moore (James Bond), as Zula opposite Arnold Schwarznegger in "Conan the Destroyer" and others; today she is revered as a pop-culture icon and inspiration to the likes of Rihanna, Lady Gaga and Beyonce as a woman who blazed a trail, living by her own rules and in so doing reaching iconic status in fashion, music and film - very few women of her era have been able to conquer all three industries with equal dominance.
 In the film Grace Jones: Bloodlight and Bami, Grace takes off the mask and submits herself to a truly intimate gaze as we experience Grace the daughter, mother, sister and even grandmother, allowing us to understand what lies at the root of the rebel who has pushed against all the boundaries set before her.